FEES (NON-COURSE RELATED)

 Students are not to use practice rooms for private teaching.
 It is illegal to give private lessons in the Music building if they are not part of the University curriculum or an established University program.
 Piano, harp, organ, string bass, and percussion students have special locked practice rooms and are issued keys.
 For instructions, see KEY AUTHORIZATION.

-Non-majors who are registered for music lessons or a music ensemble without practice room reservations may use general practice rooms only when they are not needed by music majors and on a first-come, first-served basis.
+Non-majors who are registered for music lessons or a music ensemble without practice room reservations may reserve general practice rooms only when they are not needed by music majors.
 An access code for all practice rooms is required.
-Please visit the Director of Facilities David Mason (121G), to get a code.
+Please email the Assistant to the Facilities Director to get a code.
 Equipment must not be removed from practice rooms.
 Students are asked to leave the practice room tidy upon exiting, including wiping up any condensation puddles that may have accumulated after brass instrument practice sessions.
 For more information, see EQUIPMENT/FURNITURE.

 top of page